skip to content

 The overall aim of these sessions is to develop your understanding of scientific method and process - the development of hypotheses, the choice of experimental systems and the design of experimental tests of the hypotheses.
 There will be two complementary approaches: looking at deployment of methodological resources and discussion of landmark papers.
 The sessions will run on Tuesday afternoons throughout Michaelmas and Lent Terms.

-The methodological sessions will cover choice and use of model organisms, genome projects, microarrays, proteomics, RNAi, interactomics and measurement of interactions, recombinant protein expression and imaging.
+• Methodological sessions will cover a range of topic, such as choice and use of model organisms, genome projects, microarrays, proteomics, RNAi, interactomics and measurement of interactions, recombinant protein expression and imaging.

 Research Projects